Grape-Labs/grape-art/README.md

 -   * Default AH is set with 0% fees

-HELP SETTING UP:
+HAVE A DAO OR QUESTIONS:
--   Have a DAO and want to run an instance of grape.art? each out to the Grape Team at https://discord.gg/greatape
+-   Have a DAO and wondering how grape.art fits in or have questions - reach out to the Grape Team at https://discord.gg/greatape

 TRY IT OUT NOW:
 - https://grape.art